 - Employer statement – the employer describes your employment, including your income, and how your disability affects your ability to perform the duties required for your job

 - Attending physician’s statement must be filled out by the doctor treating you for the disability, which may or may not be your primary care provider or family doctor.
-The doctor will provide their diagnosis, information about treatment you’ve been receiving, and their prognosis.
+The doctor will provide their diagnosis, information about the treatment you’ve been receiving, and their prognosis.

 There is a lot of paperwork you’ll be putting together, but it will be worth your effort when the payments from the insurance company start to hit your bank account.